ziyaad30/mimic/README.md

-# Memic
+# Mimic
-Memic is a fork of [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning)
+Mimic is a fork of modularizer/memic which is a fork of [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning)

 ## Changes
 * fix some install issues for Python3.10